 But it can be helpful to have someone on your side who will help you sort through the mess if your identity is stolen, or prevent it from happening altogether.
 Many people will sign up for this after they deal with identity theft, but getting it before that happens will save you the hassle of dealing with identity theft or fraudulent charges in the first place.

 Updated by Rachel Morgan Cautero.

 What If My Credit Card or Debit Card Information Has Been Compromised?

-The recent breach of customer information through Target has made the news in the past few years.
-It is one of the largest breaches on record to date.
-However, credit card information is breached and stolen on a regular basis.
-Usually we do not hear about it because it is not as large of a breach.
-If you have ever received a letter from your bank that your debit card or credit card needs to be replaced because information has been compromised, then you have had it happen to you.
-Generally the bank is informed by the business with the breach and then determines whether or not to issue you a new card.
-Here are the steps you should take on a regular basis to help protect you in this situation, as well as monitoring for identity theft.
+But credit card information is breached and stolen on a regular basis.
+Usually, we do not hear about it because it is not as large of a breach.
+If you have ever received a letter from your bank that your debit card or credit card needs to be replaced because information has been compromised, then it’s happened to you.

 Generally, the bank is informed by the business with the breach.
 The bank then determines whether or not to issue you a new card.
 But you also take steps to protect yourself in the event this ever happens to you.
 Take these 5 steps to protect your accounts and monitor it for identity theft.